Benezivas/algobattle/docs/tutorial/installation.md

 In particular, we need Python 3.11 or higher.
 If you already have that installed you can skip to the [next section](#installing-docker).

-/// question | Not sure if and what python you have?
+/// question | Not sure if you've already got python 3.11?
 You can check if you've already installed Python and what version it is by running `python --version`.
 ///